alkatrazstudio/gottext/README.md

 You can find the full documentation at https://alkatrazstudio.gitlab.io/gottext/api/.

-The GotText docs are built with [apigen](http://www.apigen.org/).
-At the time of writing, apigen only supported PHP 5.
-To build or modify a local copy of the documentation follow these steps:

-1. On CentOS you need to install [mbstring](https://secure.php.net/manual/book.mbstring.php) extension for PHP: `sudo yum install php-mbstring`.
-2. Install __apigen__ if it's not already installed.
-See http://www.apigen.org/ for instructions.
-3. Edit __doc/source/gottext.php__ if needed.
-4. Invoke `make doc` to build the documentation into __doc/api__ folder.
+The GotText docs are built with [ApiGen](https://github.com/ApiGen/ApiGen) v4.
+This version only supports PHP 5.
+The recommended way to build the documentation is to use `doc/docker-build.sh` script which uses Docker images to run ApiGen.
+After running this script the resulting documentation will be located in `doc/dist`.
+The actual build instructions are described in `doc/docker-build.sh`.

+Documentation is based on `doc/source/gottext.php` file.
+You can also use this file in your IDE to enable auto-completition, etc.